azarketa/Thermodynamics-theoretical-pills/source/Systems_surroundings_boundaries.md

 | **Heat** | Adiabatic | Diathermic |
 | **Work** | Rigid | Flexible |

-:::{admonition} Note: Meaning of boundary descriptors
+:::{admonition} Note: meaning of boundary descriptors
 :class: note, dropdown
 Each term describes *how the boundary behaves* with respect to a specific mode of interaction.
 For instance, a **rigid, adiabatic, impermeable** wall defines an ideal **isolated system**.